Optimal Control in Pandemics

-First, a disclaimer: the authors of this paper are not epidemiologists.
+{\it Concluding Remarks} First, a disclaimer: the authors of this paper are not epidemiologists.
 We are theoretical physicists who have addressed a socially relevant interdisciplinary problem, which can be addressed using the methods of our subject.
 As is common in theoretical physics, we work with the simplest model that captures the phenomena of interest.
-The conclusions we arrive at are not intended to be transferred to any real world context.
+The conclusions we arrive at are not intended to be {\it directly} transferred to any real world context.
 Nevertheless, the ideas developed here can be developed further by introducing more realistic models.
 The main message we have to offer is that there is a competition between the twin social objectives of public health and the economy.
 It is then advantageous to use lockdown profiles derived from our formalism to minimise the total damage from a pandemic.
 For example, the SEIR model is a slightly more realistic model in which our analysis can be carried out.
 In this case, a purely analytic solution is not possible, but one can formulate the problem as we have done here and derive results for the optimal lockdown using numerical methods.

+One of the main ideas introduced and used in this paper is that of ``virus time''.
+At one level, it is a convenient mathematical device.
+It leads to an exact parametric solution of the SIR model.
+This solution is considerably simpler than the existing ones\cite{exact}.
+At a conceptual level, it is a more appropriate measure of the progress of the disease than human time measured in days.
+For example, virus time elapses differently in different countries.
+Some countries impose travel restrictions (eg. travel within 5 Km of one's house).
+In such cases virus time elapses differently in different locations.

-One could consider more complicated functional dependence on $\beta$ for the economic cost, for instance, one could consider the economic cost per day to be inversely proportional to $\beta^2$ and so on.
+Our graphs show the optimal lockdown profile in terms of the reproductive ratio $\beta/\gamma$, a quantity which is directly measurable (by testing a random sample of the population) and often used to describe the progress of a pandemic.
+One could consider more complicated functional dependence on $\beta$ for the SE cost, for instance, one could consider the SE cost per day to be inversely proportional to $\beta^2$ and so on.
 We expect the main qualitative conclusions to remain unchanged by such a choice.
 It would take economists to realistically measure the cost of lockdowns.
 This is a task we do not undertake here.